illinoistech-itm/jhajek/itmt-430/syllabus/syllabus.md

 ### ARC Tutoring Center

 The university provides a free tutoring and study center called the [ARC](https://www.iit.edu/arc "IIT Resource Center URL").
 This is located newly in the basement of the Galvin Library and is open to all for walk in appointments as well as scheduled tutoring.

+### Illinois Tech Sexual Harassment and Discrimination Information

+Illinois Tech prohibits all sexual harassment, sexual misconduct, and gender discrimination by any member of our community.
+This includes harassment among students, staff, or faculty.
+Sexual harassment of a student by a faculty member or sexual harassment of an employee by a supervisor is particularly serious.
+Such conduct may easily create an intimidating, hostile, or offensive environment.

+Illinois Tech encourages anyone experiencing sexual harassment or sexual misconduct to speak with the Office of Title IX Compliance for information on support options and the resolution process.
+You can report sexual harassment electronically at [iit.edu/incidentreport](iit.edu/incidentreport "IIT Incident Report URL"), which may be completed anonymously.
+You may additionally report by contacting the Title IX Coordinator, Virginia Foster at foster@iit.edu or the Deputy Title IX Coordinator, Esther Espeland at eespeland@iit.edu.

+For confidential support, you may reach Illinois Tech’s Confidential Advisor at (773) 907-1062.
+You can also contact a licensed practitioner in Illinois Tech’s Student Health and Wellness Center at student.health@iit.edu or (312)567-7550

+For a comprehensive list of resources regarding counseling services, medical assistance, legal assistance and visa and immigration services, you can visit the Office of Title IX Compliance website at [https://www.iit.edu/title-ix/resources](https://www.iit.edu/title-ix/resources "IIT Title IX resources").

+### COVID-19 Precautions and Face Coverings in Class

+Illinois Tech students are required to be vaccinated, to have a booster as soon as you are eligible, and to wear face masks at all times when indoors.
+In general, individuals should spend as little time as practicable in closer proximity when doing so is necessary to achieve learning objectives.
+Students who are feeling ill or experiencing symptoms such as sneezing, coughing, or a higher than normal temperature will be excused from class and are expected to stay at home.

+Instructors have the right to ask those who are not complying with these requirements to leave class in the interest of everyone's health and safety.
+In the event that a student refuses to comply with instructor directions regarding face masks, the instructor has the right to ask the student to leave, and/or cancel class.
+A student who refuses to comply with these requirements will be referred to the Office of the Dean of Students for possible disciplinary action under the Student Code of Conduct.

+Additionally, as a reminder, following other simple practices such as frequent and thorough hand washing, wiping down desks and seats with disinfectant wipes when possible, not sharing personal items such as pens and cell phones, and avoiding crowded hallways and other enclosed spaces will promote good health in and out of the classroom.

+Visit iit.edu/COVID-19 for details on Illinois Tech’s response to coronavirus (COVID-19).
+For information from government authorities, please see the Centers for Disease Control and Prevention website at cdc.gov